Akatsuki Blitzkampf: Development

-It all started in 1995 at the time when Subtle Style founder, Subtle used to work for a certain video game company helping develop numerous fighting games to personally posting multiple illustrations in the past.
-Sometimes later on April 1, 2000, Subtle left the company he used to work for, and found Subtle Style as a group of dōjin soft developers and begin developing the first entry of Akatsuki EN-Eins series, Akatsuki and released it under a prototype name Akatsuki Shisei Ichigo in November 2003 for Microsoft Windows.
-Shisei Ichigo would later receive a finalized version under the title Akatsuki Blitzkampf on April 30, 2007.
-Following the success of Blitzkampf, Subtle shifted to the Arcade scenario and updated the game into an Arcade-only title, Akatsuki Blitzkampf Ausf.
+The founder of the dōjin circle Subtle Style, known as 'Subtle', had previously worked for a video game company helping develop numerous fighting games.
+After leaving the company in April 2000, Subtle founded Subtle Style and began development of Akatsuki Shisei Ichigō as a prototype first entry to the series.
+Shisei Ichigo released in November 2003 for Microsoft Windows, and would later receive a finalized version under the title Akatsuki Blitzkampf on April 30, 2007.
+Following the success of Blitzkampf, Subtle Style shifted to a focus on Arcades, and released the arcade-only update title Akatsuki Blitzkampf Ausf.
 Achse, powered by Sega NAOMI and published by PIC on February 28, 2008.

-Subtle later shifted to produce a sequel to Akatsuki Blitzkampf Ausf.
-Achse known as EN-Eins Perfektewelt, features a new protagonist and both updated and newer gameplay systems.
-The Initial release was published by Rutubo Games Work exclusively in the Japanese arcade, first on SYSTEM BOARD Y 2 on June 25, 2010, before being released digitally via NESiCAxLive on February 22, 2012.
-The series was put on hiatus when Subtle becomes a recurring freelance sprite artist for French Bread in the said video game developer's later games, starting from allowing the titular Akatsuki protagonist to guest appear in Under Night In-Birth, before Akatsuki EN-Eins series receives proper full worldwide recognition in its crossover appearance in Arc System Works' BlazBlue: Cross Tag Battle since Arc System Works helped publishing Under Night In-Birth outside Japan.
+Subtle later produced a sequel to Akatsuki Blitzkampf Ausf.
+Achse, known as EN-Eins Perfektewelt, featuring a new protagonist and updated gameplay.
+The initial release was published by Rutubo Games Work exclusively in the Japanese arcade, first on the SYSTEM BOARD Y 2 on June 25, 2010, before being released digitally via NESiCAxLive on February 22, 2012.
+The series was put on hiatus as Subtle became a recurring freelance sprite artist for French Bread.
+This resulted in Akatsuki appearing as a guest character in French Bread's game Under Night In-Birth, and then through French Bread's relationship with Arc System Works, appearing again in BlazBlue: Cross Tag Battle.
+These guest appearances brought a new recognition of the Akatsuki EN-Eins series, particularly to unfamiliar Western audiences.